miyako/4d-utility-backup-dialog/README.md

 * Possible to configure backup settings from the client side ("execute on server" method property)

+* Works as a component

+* Create a default settings file (daily at midnight) if one does not exist.

+### Discussion

+As of v16Rx, location of the [Backup configuration file](http://doc.4d.com/4Dv16R5/4D/16-R5/Get-4D-file.301-3481844.en.html) is fixed to the [Database folder](http://doc.4d.com/4Dv16R5/4D/16-R5/Get-4D-folder.301-3481820.en.html) and can not be managed elsewhere.
+Updating it will break the applicadtion signature on Mac.

 * XML to JSON converter implemented

 ```xml